boardsource/docs/updates/website-8-28-23.md

 **5. Image Hosting with DigitalOcean Spaces**

 Images are worth a thousand words, and they deserve a reliable home.
 We're using DigitalOcean Spaces ([DigitalOcean Spaces](https://docs.digitalocean.com/products/spaces/)) for image hosting.
-We made this decision because  we like the stream lined version of AWS buckets that DigitalOcean provides.
+We made this decision because  we like the streamlined version of AWS buckets DigitalOcean provides.

 **6. Shipping Made Simple with Shippo**

 Behind every successful e-commerce transaction is a smooth shipping process.
 We've continued with Shippo ([Shippo](https://goshippo.com/)) to handle our shipping labels.
 They have a very simple API making it easy for us to get the products shipped.
-Sense making our first website Shippo has added some new features that we are also using like orders and packing slips.
+Since making our first website Shippo has added some new features that we are also using like orders and packing slips.

 **A Long-Awaited Transformation**